Free-Boundary Quasiconformal Maps via a Least-squares Operator in Diffeomorphism Optimization: Properties of Least-squares Quasiconformal Energy

 We now analyze the properties of LSQC energy that make it uniquely suitable for computing the corresponding quasiconformal mappings.

-In discretization, the numerical solution $U$ is unique when at least two points’ destinations are prescribed \cite{qiu2019computing}.
+In discretization, the numerical solution $U$ is unique when at least two points’ destinations are prescribed.
 Here is the statement with proof. \begin{proposition} Suppose $\|\mu\|_{\infty}<1$, and the triangulation mesh is connected without dangling triangles.
-As long as $p \geq 2$, then $\mathcal{A}$ has full rank. \end{proposition}
+As long as $p \geq 2$, then $\mathcal{A}=A(\mu)$ has full rank. \end{proposition}

-\begin{proof} The argument is essentially same as that in \cite{levy2002least}.
-The idea is that start with the pinned points, we can construct the triangular mesh $\mathcal{T}$ incrementally via two operations: \begin{enumerate}[leftmargin=30pt] \item glue: add a new vertex and connect it to two neighboring vertices. \item join: connect two existing vertices. \end{enumerate}
+\begin{proof} The idea is that start with the pinned points, we can construct the triangular mesh $\mathcal{T}$ incrementally via two operations: \begin{enumerate}[leftmargin=30pt] \item glue: add a new vertex and connect it to two neighboring vertices. \item join: connect two existing vertices. \end{enumerate}